-It is worth noting that, despite agreeing more with this statement, the mean score of the responses from conservative participants barely exceeds 50 points out of 100.
+It is worth noting that, despite agreeing more with this statement, the mean score of the responses from conservative participants only slightly exceeds 50 points out of 100.
 The highest mean corresponds to those who self- identified as center-right (mean = 54.83).
 This indicates a general agreement that the presence of Spanish strong in the Balearic Islands and, therefore, the need for people to use is lower than the need to use more Catalan.
 Additionally, the analysis revealed a greater level of consensus among participants in both extremes, far-left and right, as shown by the much wider range of responses in Figure 31.